Suvink/volunteer-me/README.md

 I'm using VueJS as the frontend framework and Firebase as the backend (for now).
 The initial Stage is published and it just lists down the opportunities.
 It's still under constructions and I'm willing to add the following features soon.
 - A way to submit opportunities ✅
 - Notify a host when the project is submitted.
 (Using Twillio) ✅
+- A search function to search through oppotinities ✅
 - Notifications for the users when a new opportunity gets listed. ⚒️

 **[Update 2]**<br>